 Spotting the signs and symptoms of delirium tremens should be acted on with urgency.
 Without taking action, complications can amount, requiring extensive acute treatment and long-term alcohol rehabilitation.

-Alcohol withdrawal syndrome can result from a post-binge of going cold turkey or can be brought on through intentional detoxification.
+Alcohol withdrawal syndrome can result from a post-binge of going cold turkey or can be brought on through intentional alcohol detoxification.
 Signs and symptoms commonly begin after a few days, mildly post-consumption, yet can aggravate as withdrawal continues.
 Like any response, symptoms will vary between individuals yet can become hazardous if ignored or untreated.

 Common signs and symptoms of delirium tremens include: